discountry/discountry.github.io/_posts/2016-03-01-Third-Party-Wechat-Official-Account-Service.md

 What kind of services you're planning to offer?The third party Wechat Official Account Service just like the service that 10086/10010 offer you via text messages.

-But Wechat is better,because you can interact with your subscribers by various multimedia messages ***including image/voice/video/article and etc.***
+But Wechat is better,because you can interact with your subscribers by various multimedia messages. ***including image/voice/video/article and etc.***

 Wechat also has a built-in micro-browser,you can also send links to your users and do the rest on your website.Generally,There are two ways to serve your customers.

 1. Reply to your subscribers multi-media messages.
 2. Send links and guide your customers to your website.

-My advice is try to make everything happen in Wechat chatting activity.Because loading a web page/filling a form/press the submit button/and then go back to Wechat.This sounds annoying
+My advice is try to make everything happen in Wechat chatting activity.Because loading a web page/filling a form/press the submit button/and then go back to Wechat.This sounds annoying.
-.

 When you open and close the browser in Wechat,it broke the normal interaction between Wechat and a human.

 And of course Wechat itself has many limitations.When you are facing a complex business,it's allowable to use web pages to get things done.